-ISRTP has collaborated with the Society of Toxicology (SOT) Regulatory and Safety Evaluation Specialty Section (RSESS) annually since 2010. to contribute toward the ISRTP/RSESS student award.
-This is an award for the best student poster addressing an area of interest to ISRTP and is presented at the RSESS meeting at the annual SOT meeting.
+ISRTP has collaborated with the Society of Toxicology (SOT) Regulatory and Safety Evaluation Specialty Section (RSESS) annually since 2010. to contribute toward the ISRTP/RSESS student and post-doc awards.
+These are awards for the best student and post-doc posters addressing an area of interest to ISRTP and is presented at the RSESS meeting at the annual SOT meeting.

-ISRTP was pleased to present a $500 award to Ms. Mariana T. Farcas, Graduate Student in the Pharmacological and Pharmaceutical Sciences at West Virginia University, for the top abstract submitted to SOTs Regulatory and Safety Evaluation Specialty Section (RSESS) Graduate Student Excellence Award program for 2021.
+ISRTP was pleased to present a $500 award to Ms. Eva Vitucci, Graduate Student, Toxicology & Environmental Medicine at the University of North Carolina – Chapel Hill, for the top abstract submitted to SOTs Regulatory and Safety Evaluation Specialty Section (RSESS) Graduate Student Excellence Award program for 2022.

-ISRTP was equally pleased to present a $500 award to Dr. Dahea You, Postdoctoral fellow, Division of National Toxicology Program, National Institute of Environmental Health Sciences, for the top abstract submitted to SOTs Regulatory and Safety Evaluation Specialty Section (RSESS) Postdoc Excellence Award program for 2021.
+ISRTP was equally pleased to present a $500 award to Dr. Dinesh Babu, Postdoctoral fellow, Faculty of Pharmacy and Pharmaceutical Science, University of Alberta, for the top abstract submitted to SOTs Regulatory and Safety Evaluation Specialty Section (RSESS) Postdoc Excellence Award program for 2022.

 2010 Ji Zhiying, School of Public Health, University of California at Berkeley